-Likewise, of the Double Rooms, those in the low garden wing (numbers 105-107) are comparatively plain, and room 305 only has an internal window.
+Likewise, of the Double/Twin Rooms, those in the low garden wing (numbers 105-107) are comparatively plain, and room 305 only has an internal window.
 We'd recommend asking for one of the rooms in the main house, some of which have parquet floors and tall French windows onto the raised sun terrace.

 There's an excellent breakfast buffet laid out in the interior dining room or, in summer, taken on a shady garden patio with pretty wrought-iron furniture.
 Highlights are fresh cornetti (croissants), scrambled eggs, bacon and baby sausages, 2 kinds of marmalade, a fleshy blood-orange juice, and a Zeppelin-shaped cheese floating among the cold cuts.
 Here, too, the class is apparent in the heavy silver water pots and the wide variety of teas.

 The only other meals on offer at the hotel are light bites via the 24-hour room service menu, but you have a choice of several restaurants within a few minutes' walk.
 These include the popular but slightly over-rated Portalba 18 just around the corner, and the excellent Leon d'Oro on Piazza Dante.
 Both offer a choice of nearly 50 pizzas (Naples is, after all, the birthplace of pizza), plus pasta, seafood and contorni (veg).